Adrian-Garcia/Financial-Analyst/README.md

 ```

 ## Future functionalities (ordered by priority)
+1. Sign In / Log In
-1. Machine Learning models to predict stock price
+2. Machine Learning models to predict stock price
-2. Support technical analysis
+3. Support technical analysis
-3. Buy/Sell stocks depending on analysis
+4. Buy/Sell stocks depending on analysis
-4. Use this as a daily bassis trading platform
+5. Use this as a daily bassis trading platform
-5. Enhance UX/UI dessign (because a back-end engineer designed this)
+6. Enhance UX/UI dessign (because a back-end engineer designed this)
-6. Support several users
+7. Support several users
-7. Support more languages
+8. Support more languages